 Puppies - Cute Pictures, Facts, And Tips For Adoption - DogTime

 Puppyhood is a very important development period for any dog.
-With that said, make sure you are ready before you bring a cute puppy home to be a part of your family.
-During puppyhood, your dog will:
+With that said, make sure you’re ready before you bring a cute puppy home to be a part of your family.

-- Learn to get along with other dogs if he has positive interactions with them.
-A dog who misses out on these interactions—part of what trainers call socialization—can grow up to be fearful or aggressive around other canines.
+- Learn to get along with other dogs if they have positive interactions.
+A dog who misses out on these interactions — part of what trainers call socialization — can grow up to be fearful or aggressive around other canines.

-- Learn to be safe and friendly around humans if he has lots of positive interactions with people of all sorts.
-Without these interactions—also an important part of puppy socialization—a pup can grow up to be fearful or aggressive with humans.
+- Learn to be safe and friendly around humans if they have lots of positive interactions with people of all sorts.
+Without these interactions — also an important part of puppy socialization — a pup can grow up to be fearful or aggressive with humans.
 This goes for all breeds.

 - Get used to the hustle and bustle of family life.
-If you expose your pup to dishwashers, vacuum cleaners, other pets, cars—basically all the things he’ll be living with as a family dog—he’s more likely to be relaxed around those things as an adult.
+If you expose your pup to dishwashers, vacuum cleaners, other pets, cars — basically all the things they’ll be living with as a family dog — they’re more likely to be relaxed around those things as an adult.
 Go slowly when introducing anything new, and make sure it’s fun or, at the very least, not scary for the pup.

 - Have “puppy rushes,” or “zoomies.”
-These short, sudden bursts of running, barking, jumping, spinning, and grabbing things with his mouth usually happen a few times a day and last a few minutes.
+These short, sudden bursts of running, barking, jumping, spinning, and grabbing things with their mouth usually happen a few times a day and last a few minutes.

 - Possibly eat poop.
 Dogs of any age can have this gross habit, but it’s more common in puppies.
 Be vigilant about scooping poop!